google/or-tools/ortools/sat/doc/reference.md

 ```
 Adds an enforcement literal to the constraint.

-Args:
+**Args:**

-    boolvar: A boolean literal or a list of boolean literals.
+- *boolvar*: A boolean literal or a list of boolean literals.

-Returns:
+**Returns:**
     self.

-This method adds one or more literals (that is a boolean variable or its
+This method adds one or more literals (that is, a boolean variable or its
 negation) as enforcement literals.
 The conjunction of all these literals
-decides whether the constraint is active or not.
+determines whether the constraint is active or not.
 It acts as an
 implication, so if the conjunction is true, it implies that the constraint
 must be enforced.
 If it is false, then the constraint is ignored.

-The following constraints support enforcement literals:
-   bool or, bool and, and any linear constraints support any number of
+BoolOr, BoolAnd, and linear constraints all support enforcement literals.
-   enforcement literals.

 ### Index
 ```python